JamesMGreene/nestdb/README.md

 * Don't forget tests for your new feature.
 Also don't forget to run the whole test suite before submitting to make sure you didn't introduce regressions.
 * Do not build the browser version in your branch, I'll take care of it once the code is merged.
 * Update the readme accordingly.
-* Last but not least: keep in mind what NeDB's mindset is!
+* Last but not least: keep in mind what NestDB's mindset is!
 The goal is not to be a replacement for MongoDB, but to have a pure JS database, easy to use, cross platform, fast and expressive enough for the target projects (small and self contained apps on server/desktop/browser/mobile).
 Sometimes it's better to shoot for simplicity than for API completeness with regards to MongoDB.

 ## Bug reporting guidelines
 If you report a bug, thank you!
 That said for the process to be manageable please strictly adhere to the following guidelines.
 I'll not be able to handle bug reports that don't: